Optimizing Black-box Metrics with Iterative Example Weighting: Theoretical Guarantees

 where the term $|\H|$ can be replaced by a measure of capacity of the hypothesis class $\H$. \end{thm}

-Because the probing classifiers are chosen using the training set alone (so that the matrix $\hat{\Sigma}$ is well-conditioned), it is only the sampling errors from the training set that depend on the complexity of $\H$, and not those from the validation set.
-This suggests robustness of our approach to a small validation set as long as the training set is sufficiently large, and we use a reasonably small number of basis functions.
+Because the probing classifiers are chosen using the training set alone, it is only the sampling errors from the training set that depend on the complexity of $\H$, and not those from the validation set.
+This suggests robustness of our approach to a small validation set as long as the training set is sufficiently large and the number of basis functions is reasonably small.

 For the iterative plug-in method in Algorithm \ref{algo:FW}, we bound the gap between the metric value $\perf^D[\hat{h}]$ for the output classifier $\hat{h}$ on the true distribution $\Dtrue$, and the optimal value.
 We handle the case where the function $\psi$ is \textit{known} and its gradient $\nabla\psi$ can be computed in closed-form.
 The more general case of an unknown $\psi$ is handled in Appendix \ref{app:complex-unknown}.
 The above bound depends on the gap between the estimated class probabilities $\hat{\eta}_i^\tr(x)$ for the training distribution and true class probabilities $\eta_i^\tr(x) = \P(y=i|x)$, as well as the quality of the coefficients $\hat{\balpha}$ provided by the weight estimation subroutine, as measured by $\kappa(\cdot)$.
 One can substitute $\kappa(\cdot)$ with, e.g., the error bound provided in Theorem \ref{thm:alpha-diagonal-linear-conopt}.